Disclaimer: This information is meant for educational purposes only. For tax and financial guidance, see a licensed advisor and do your own research.

 The lack of financial education in the school system prevents students from succeeding in the modern world.
 Instead of teaching students how to start a business, make money online, invest in real estate, etc., the school system focuses on subjects that prepare students for a 9-5 job.

-So, to help you create success in your life, I rounded up five critical financial lessons you weren’t taught in school.
-In my own journey of building multiple successful businesses, I learned what type of education children need to become successful and implemented it in my own life.
+To help you gain insight into what I have learned, I rounded up five critical financial lessons you weren’t taught in school.
+In my own journey of building multiple successful businesses, I learned what type of education could help me become successful and I want to share it with you.

 1. Not All Debt is Bad

-Bad debt refers to a car loan, credit card debt, store credit, and cash advances.
+Bad debt is borrowing money to purchase liabilities, things that remove money from your pocket.
 These loans are considered bad debt because they reduce your net worth and do not generate wealth over time.
-You want to avoid bad debt as much as possible when trying to become wealthy.
+You might want to avoid bad debt as much as possible when trying to grow yourself financially.

 2. Don’t Keep All Your Money in Savings